sidduloni/nodejs-interview-questions/logic.md

 console.log("Add Recursion :", add2(10,2))
 ```

-## S.No 4: merge two unsorted arrays into one sorted array with no duplicates
+## S.No 4: Merge two unsorted arrays into one sorted array with no duplicates and sort ascending order
 **Ans**
 ```javascript